 - 1. What sex was PERSON assigned at birth? - 2.
 What is PERSON's gender identity? - 3.
 And PERSON's age on her/his/your last birthday?
 (IF THEY REFUSE: ASK FOLLOW-UP WITH AGE CATEGORIES) - 4.
 Marital Status - 5.
 What was the highest grade in school that PERSON have/has completed? - 6.
 Is/Are PERSON a full-time high school or college student? (asked of those 18 to 26) - 7.
-Is/Are PERSON Hispanic or Latino? - 8.
-Which of the following would you say is PERSON(r/'s) race? - 9.
-Was PERSON born in the United States? - 10.
-IF NOT BORN IN THE UNITED STATES: How long has PERSON lived in the United States? - 11.
-Does PERSON speak a language other than English at home? - 12.
+Is PERSON of Hispanic, Latino, or Spanish origin? - 8.
+Which of the following would you say is PERSON(r/s) race? - 9.
+ASK OF THOSE ANSWERING "ASIAN TO RACE"...
+Is that Asian Indian, Chinese, Filipino, Japanese, Korean, Vietnamese, or Other Asian? - 10.
+ASK OF THOSE ANSWERING "PACIFIC ISLANDER" TO RACE...
+Is that Native Hawaiian, Guamanian or Chamorro, Samoan, or Other Pacific Islander? - 11.
+Was PERSON born in the United States? - 12.
+IF NOT BORN IN THE UNITED STATES: How long has PERSON lived in the United States? - 13.
+In what country was PERSON born?

+- 14. Does PERSON speak a language other than English at home? - 15.
 IF PERSON SPEAKS A LANGUAGE OTHER THAN ENGLISH AT HOME: What is this language?